CSSETransferOrientation/ast-manipulation-and-testing-edgarrobles1234/README.md

 3. I think the part I struggled with the most was figuring out how to implement testing for each of the functions.
 I would have appreciated having more practice with opening files on python.

+;;> Tests are a bit sparse, but the implementation is very well done here!